kibuchijw/alx-low_level_programming/0x0B-malloc_free/README.md

 3. Funtion that concatenates two strings
 4. Funcrion that returns a pointer to a 2 dimensional array of integers
 5. Function that frees a 2 dimensional grid created in task 4
+6. Function that concatenates all the arguments of your program